Django Startup Template with Jinja Template

 Tired to setting up Django for every project?

-So go ahead and use this command to clone django from git in an empty folder:
+Go ahead and use this command to clone Django from Git in an empty folder:

 git clone https://github.com/ShilpThapak/Django-Stater-Template.git .